 We provide all ETM Music Teachers with ongoing professional development and training.

 All those invited to interview will be asked to present mock lesson specific to the discipline of the desired position.

-Program Staff - ALL POSITIONS FILLED - ETM program staff report to the Director of Programs and assist in managing on-going program initiatives to ensure successful implementation of the ETM model.
+Program Staff/Field Supervisor - ALL POSITIONS FILLED - ETM program staff report to the Director of Programs and assist in managing on-going program initiatives to ensure successful implementation of the ETM model.
 Ideal candidates have substantial public school teaching experience, experience in a supervisory role and a knowledge of curriculum design and pedagogic methodology.
+Favorable candidates have expertise in either choir, string orchestra or band.
 Excellent written and oral communication skills are a must as is complete computer/technology literacy.
 Responsibilities Include: